 Off the chilly shores of Lake Albert, within the northwestern Albertine basin lies Murchison Falls National Park; the largest park in Uganda.
 It stretches for about 3,893 square kilometers from the nearby shores of Lake Albert, devouring the Victoria Nile in its wake to the popular Karuma falls further north.

 Moreover, Murchison Falls National Park promises raw wildlife bliss to about four districts in the northwestern plains of Uganda; Buliisa, Nwoya, Kiryandongo and Masindi owing to its unshakable beauty and the majestic Murchison Falls.
-A safari to Murchison Falls national park will serve to reassure you that it is quite the popular safari in Uganda Murchison Falls destination.
+Your Uganda safari Murchison Falls national park will serve to reassure you that it is quite the popular safari in Uganda Murchison Falls destination.

 Also known as the Kabalega falls, the Murchison falls are a majestic drop of water occurring on the Victoria Nile within Murchison Falls National Park.
 The site is famous for its thunderous roar of large amounts of water (about 300cubic meters per second) gushing through a 7-meter gap between rocks before falling 43 meters into the river below.